 NOW Foods Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price from Amazon.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 Here are a few to consider: Oregano, Lavender, and Tea Tree.

 Thayers Witch Hazel: This is the brand I use; you simply cannot beat the price.

 PURELL Sanitizing Hand Wipes Individually Wrapped 100-ct.
 Box: I prefer individually wrapped sanitizing wipes because they are easy to carry in a pocket, back or travel kit.
 As long as they meet the 60% or more alcohol criteria, the brand should not be important.
-Note however, that packets such as these have a limited shelf-live; two years max.
+Note, however, that packets such as these have a limited shelf life; two years max.

 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: This book teaches how to deal with all the likely medical issues you will face in a disaster situation, including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.